Oppurtunities For Palm Oil In Turkey’s Horeca Sector

 Oppurtunities in HORECA

-Turkish government has launched new economic model in December 2021.
-The new economic model that the government has started implementing will help Turkey become one of the world’s top 10 economies.
-Turkey is transitioning to a new economy model that will carry Türkiye to the future based on four pillars: investment, production, employment, and exports.
-Due to the constant increase in cost in the hospitality sector, surge in energy, agriculture and food prices, as well as the rise in inflation and the rapid devaluation of the Turkish lira, Turkey now focus on tourism to close the current account deficit.
+The Turkish government has launched a new economic model in December 2021, with the objective of moving Turkey into the world’s top 10 economies.
+This is based on four pillars: investment, production, employment, and exports.
+Due to the constant cost increases in the hospitality sector, surge in energy, agriculture, and food prices, as well as the rise in inflation and the rapid devaluation of the Turkish lira, Turkey now focuses on tourism to close the current account deficit.

 Tourism is one of Turkey’s most dynamic and fastest growing economic sectors.
-In 2022, it directly accounted for 9.7% of total employment, directly employing 2.8 million people.
-Total tourism income represented 4.8% of GDP.
+In 2022, it directly accounted for 9.7% of the total employment, directly employing 2.8 million people.
+The total tourism income represented 4.8% of the country’s GDP.

 Source: TUIK

-Number of tourist arrivals reached before the Covid- 19 pandemic level.
-51 million tourist visited Turkey and tourism income reached to USD 46 billion in 2022.
-The tourism industry targets 60 million tourist arrivals to Turkey and 56 billion USD income from tourism sector in 2023.
+In 2022, the number of tourist arrivals reached the figures recorded before the Covid-19 pandemic.
+51 million tourists visited Turkey and tourism income reached USD46 billion.
+The tourism industry targets 60 million tourist arrivals to Turkey and USD56 billion in income for 2023.

-Turkey’s growing food and service market is currently gaining momentum as one of the largest in the Europe and Middle East, valued at USD 54.6 billion in 2021.
-And according to Turkish statistcs, it is projected to grow at a CAGR of 7.91% during the forecast period of 2023-2027.
-The HORECA in Turkey is projected to continue to prosper in the future.
+Turkey’s growing food and service market is currently gaining momentum as one of the largest in the Europe and Middle East, valued at USD54.6 billion in 2021.
+And according to Turkish statistics, it is projected to grow at a CAGR of 7.91% during the forecast period of 2023-2027.
+Turkey’s HORECA sector is projected to continue to prosper in the future.
 The drivers of this growth are:

-1. Demographics: A young population as 56% of the Turkey population are between the ages of 15-45.
+1. Demographics: A young population as 56% of the Turkish population is between the ages of 15-45.
 Most of them are affluent and are the main consumers in these sectors.

-2. Expansion of the Tourism and Entertainment Industries: Main catalyst for the expansion of HORECA industries in Turkey, boosting the demand for food outlets and hotels in the country.
+2. Expansion of the Tourism and Entertainment Industries: It is the main catalyst for the expansion of the HORECA industries in Turkey, boosting the demand for food outlets and hotels in the country.

 Conclusion

-Turkey is the 6th largest importer MPO importer overall and also the biggest importer of MPO in the region.
-Malaysian palm export to Turkey will continue increase driven by the Horeca and food sectors which will see more palm oil to be imported by Turkey.
+Turkey is the 6th largest MPO importer overall and also the biggest importer of MPO in the region.
+Malaysian palm export to Turkey will continue to increase driven by the HORECA and food sectors, which will see more palm oil imported by Turkey.

 Due to the constant increase in cost in the hospitality sector, surge in energy, agriculture and food prices, as well as the rise in inflation and the rapid devaluation of the Turkish lira, Turkey will now focus on tourism to close the current account deficit.
 The tourism sector targets 60 million tourist arrivals to Turkey in 2023.

-The current Malaysia-Turkey FTA gives another advantage to the export of Malaysian palm oil into the country by having a lower import tax compared to other palm oil-producing countries.
+The current Malaysia-Turkey FTA has provided another advantage to the export of Malaysian palm oil to the country, by subjecting the commodity to a lower import tax as compared to palm oil from other countries.

 Prepared by: Hakan Alkan